 - Being under the influence of alcohol or drugs

 - A warrant out for the driver’s arrest

 In other cases, drivers may not realize they have hit a motorcycle or other vehicle.
 These crash cases oftentimes involve elderly drivers.
-After conducting a thorough investigation of your case, the attorneys at the Law Offices of Jeffrey S. Glassman can help determine the cause of your accident and identify all responsible parties.
+After conducting a thorough investigation of your case, the attorneys at the Jeffrey Glassman Injury Lawyers can help determine the cause of your accident and identify all responsible parties.